-Pre-personal counseling is available for students through the Office of Student Affairs and International Programs.
-Pre-personal counseling may be sought from the vice president for student affairs, the registrar or the director of career development and minority enrichment.
+Pre-personal counseling is available for students through the Office of Student Affairs.
+Prepersonal counseling may be sought from the vice president for student affairs, the registrar or the director of career development and minority enrichment.
 Students may be referred to an appropriate external healthcare provider.